 Tracking your baby’s routine is a great way to ease your worried mind.
 Gone are the days of a notebook and pen to nonsensically write things down.
 Now, there are several baby tracker apps and printables that can allow you to quickly and easily track your baby’s life in an organized way.

 Chances are, as a parent, you will spend most of your time worrying about your baby’s health, schedules and habits.
 It’s natural to struggle with worry and only want the best for your little bundle of joy.

-This post was sponsored as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.
+This post was sponsored by Weight Watchers International, Inc. as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 There comes a time a few weeks after having your newest little baby that you get tired of the maternity pants.
 Even though they are super comfortable, we think, I wonder when I’ll be able to wear pants with zippers and buttons again.